 After you are notified of your acceptance, a representative from Bates will be in touch with you to confirm that you are still interested in participating in the program.
 For students who applied for a travel scholarship, you will receive a travel itinerary containing details.
 We will likely arrange for your travel to Bates to take place Sunday morning and your return trip from Bates to take place in the afternoon on Tuesday.

 Fall in New England is beautiful, but it can be a little chilly for students visiting from warmer parts of the country.
 While we cannot predict the weather for a particular weekend, we recommend that you bring at least one warm jacket, full trousers/jeans, comfortable shoes and rain gear (umbrella/ rain jacket).
 For Prologue to Bates II, you may want to consider bringing a scarf and a warm hat.

-I did not ask for a travel scholarship for my parent or myself, can I still get one?
+I did not ask for a travel scholarship for myself, can I still get one?